By Sharon Aron Baron

 The City of Tamarac touts itself as being certifiably a Green City.
 The Florida Green Building Coalition, Inc. (FGBC) certified the City of Tamarac as a Green Local Government at the Gold level.
-Only 3 cities achieved this certification in South Florida demonstration their level of commitment to the environment.
-Buildings such as the Tamarac Community Center which rely exclusively on solar power, energy-efficient lighting at outdoor facilities and geothermal pool heaters show that the city builds with the environment in mind.
+Only three cities in South Florida achieved this certification, demonstrating their environmental commitment.
+Buildings such as the Tamarac Community Center, which rely exclusively on solar power, energy-efficient lighting at outdoor facilities, and geothermal pool heaters, show that the city builds with the environment in mind.

 If you have any additional questions, please feel free to contact me.

-Thanks and have a great day!
+Thanks, and have a great day!

 Parks and Recreation Department